Ecuador TV

 Ecuador TV is the public service channel of Ecuador established in October 2007 thanks to a provision of non-reimbursable funds of $5 million of the Economic and Social Development Bank of Venezuela (BANDES by its Spanish acronym).
 It is operated by the state entity Comunica EP.

 The channel was established at the same time as the installation of the Ecuadorian Constituent Assembly so that the sessions could be transmitted live to all the country.

 History

-left <Ecuador TV's first logo, used from 2007 to 2014.
+Logo used from 2007 to 2014.